hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

 - Statefulsets has ordinal number at the back of pod name
 - Stable pod name/name reference (can call specific pod in the stateful set)
 - Pods in statefulsets can be accessed via headless services (no IP address for that service, you can access a specific pod via that service)
-- If there are volumes to be mounted to it (via Persistent Volumes + Persistent Volume Claim) - each pod will have its own volume (unlike deployment where the persistent volume/volume claim is shared across the pods in deployment)
+- If there are volumes to be mounted to it (via Persistent Volumes + Persistent Volume Claim) - each pod will have its own volume (unlike deployment where the persistent volume/volume claim is shared across the pods in deployment).
+This is done via VolumeClaimTemplates instead of VOlumeClaim

 ### How does a external network request reach into a pod via Ingress?